Can your object detector detect people and horses in the following image?

 The objects of interest may blend into the background, making them hard to identify.
 For example, cat and dog images below are camouflaged with the rug they are sitting/lying on.
 In these cases, object detectors will face challenges detecting cats and dogs.

 6. Intra-class variation

 An object of interest can often be relatively broad, such as a house.
-There are many different types of these objects, each with their own appearance.
+There are many different types of these objects, each with its own appearance.
 All the images below are of different types of houses.

-A good detector must be robust enough to detect the cross product of all these variations, while also maintaining sensitivity to the inter-class variations.
+A good detector must be robust enough to detect the cross-product of all these variations, while also maintaining sensitivity to the inter-class variations.

 For creating a robust object detector, ensure that there is a good variation on training data, for different viewpoints, illumination conditions, and objects in different backgrounds.
 If you cannot find real-world training data with all the variations, use data augmentation techniques to synthesize the data you need.